UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 <img src=/module5/hue-guidelines.png></img>
 </center>

-Notes: Although many of the categorical color schemes contain ten or more hues, if is often not a good idea to use all that many because it becomes near impossibe to distinguish the different hues from each other.
+Notes: Although many of the categorical colour schemes contain ten or more hues, if is often not a good idea to use all that many because it becomes near impossibe to distinguish the different hues from each other.